georgealexakis/multispectral_processing/README.md

 ## Demo Experiments

 These experiments include only the imagees of the multispectral camera and the included processes.
-Run experiments with the already captured images located in [/data/simulation](/data/simulation) folder and follow the steps bellow:
+Run experiments with the already captured images located in [/data/simulation](/data/simulation) folder and follow the steps below:

 1. Comment the includes below in [cms_cpp.launch](/launch/cms_cpp.launch) or [cms_py.launch](/launch/cms_py.launch) file.